 3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by NSCC in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom NSCC has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 4. NSCC has designated certain types of information as "directory information."
-This includes the student's name, town of residence, degree program, enrollment status, and dean's list/other academic awards.
+This includes the student's name, town of residence, degree information (includes graduation date, honors status and the degree or program in which you are enrolled), enrollment status, and dean's list/other academic awards.
 Students may request to restrict release of this information, and this data will not be released except as authorized by law.
 REQUESTS TO RESTRICT "DIRECTORY INFORMATION" MUST BE MADE IN WRITING OR EMAILED FROM STUDENT'S NSCC EMAIL ACCOUNT TO THE ENROLLMENT AND STUDENT RECORDS OFFICE.
 A student must notify the College's Enrollment and Student Records Office within two (2) weeks of the beginning of each semester if s/he does not wish to have any or some of his/her student information designated as directory information.
 The College assumes that failure of any student to do so indicates approval for release.
 Once requested, a student's record will be flagged as confidential, and the College will release no information to any requestor under any circumstances except as authorized by FERPA, such as a Court order.
 The request will remain in place until the student officially rescinds the status of his/her records.

 5. Notwithstanding the College's definition of directory information, the Department of Defense (DOD) pursuant to the Omnibus Consolidated Appropriations Act of 1997 (The Solomon Amendment), identifies the following information as "student recruiting information": student name, address, and telephone listing; and if known, student's age, level of education, and major.
 If the College receives a request for student recruiting from the DOD or one of its affiliated agencies, the College will release the student recruiting information requested.
 Because the information sought by the DOD may include information not designated as directory information under the College's policy, compliance with the DOD's request may result in the release of personally identifiable information.
 When student recruiting information is released pursuant to the DOD request, notice of the request and release of the information will be posted in a conspicuous location in the College's Enrollment and Student Records Office for a period equaling an academic year.